detekt/detekt/docs/pages/extensions.md

 subproject is build before `gradle detekt` is run.
 In the `kotlin-dsl` you could add something like `tasks.withType<Detekt> { dependsOn(":my-rules:assemble") }` to explicitly run `detekt` only after your extension sub project is built.
+- If you use detekt for your Android project, and if you want to integrate all your custom rules in a new module, please make sure that you created a pure kotlin module which has no Android dependencies. `apply plugin: "kotlin"` is enough to make it work.
+- Sometimes when you run detekt task, you may not see the violations detected by your custom rules.
+In this case open a terminal and run
+`./gradlew --stop` to stop gradle daemons and run the task again.

 #### autoCorrect property